Godslovelee/Godslovelee/README.md

 ### Hi there, i'm Lee 👋
-Ex-grey hat hacker turned into a Freelance flutter developer, i have passion for code architecture,
+Ex-grey hat hacker turned into a Open source lutter developer, passion for code architecture, focuse
-Part of the early adopters of flutter..focused on building open source projects to show the world the beauty in dart/flutter
+Part of the early adopters of flutter..focused on building open sourcec  projects to show the world an imagination beyond the mind.

 <!--